Parsl/parsl/docs/userguide/app_caching.rst

 App equivalence
 ^^^^^^^^^^^^^^^

+Parsl determines app equivalence by storing the a hash of the app function.
+Thus, any changes to the app code (e.g., its signature, its body, or even the docstring within the body) will invalidate cached values.
+Further, Parsl does not traverse imported modules, and thus changes to modules used by an app will not invalidate cached values.

+Invocation equivalence
+^^^^^^^^^^^^^^^^^^^^^^

-Two app invocations are treated as the same by the caching mechanism if their input arguments are the same.
-This equivalence is determined by hashing the app's input arguments, and comparing hashes.
+Two app invocations are determined to be equivalent if their input arguments are identical.
+This equivalence is determined by hashing the input arguments, and comparing hashes.

 Of course, this approach can only be applied to data types for which a